Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Introduction

-Many variability (ground- and space-based) surveys have exploited the power of identifying variable stars in stellar populations at similar distances, e.g. in star clusters or nearby galaxies like the Magellanic Clouds.
-Ground-based microlensing surveys such as the Optical Gravitational Lensing Experiment \citep[OGLE; e.g.][]{2015AcA....65....1U}, the Exp\'erience pour la Recherche d'Objets Sombres \citep{EROS1999}, the Massive Compact Halo Objects project \citep[MACHO;][]{Alcock1993MACHO} deserve a special mention in this regard.
-The data will continue to grow with the next large multi-epoch surveys such as the Zwicky Transient Facility \citep{2014htu..conf...27B} and the Large Synoptic Survey Telescope \citep{2009arXiv0912.0201L} from ground, and the Transiting Exoplanet Survey Satellite \citep[TESS;][]{2015JATIS...1a4003R} and PLATO \citep{2014ExA....38..249R} from space.
+Many variability (ground- and space-based) surveys have exploited the power of identifying variable stars in stellar populations at similar distances, for example, in star clusters or nearby galaxies such as the Magellanic Clouds.
+Ground-based microlensing surveys such as the Optical Gravitational Lensing Experiment \citep[OGLE; e.g.][]{2015AcA....65....1U}, the Exp\'erience pour la Recherche d'Objets Sombres \citep{EROS1999}, and the Massive Compact Halo Objects project \citep[MACHO;][]{Alcock1993MACHO} deserve a special mention in this regard.
+The data will continue to grow with the next large multi-epoch surveys such as the Zwicky Transient Facility \citep{2014htu..conf...27B} and the Large Synoptic Survey Telescope \citep{2009arXiv0912.0201L} from the ground, and the Transiting Exoplanet Survey Satellite \citep[TESS;][]{2015JATIS...1a4003R} and PLATO \citep{2014ExA....38..249R} from space.